jk977/cpp-linked-list/README.md

 # Linked List

-Simple doubly-linked list created to practice a more modern C++ style.
+Thread-safe doubly-linked list created to practice multithreaded programming in modern C++.

 ## Requirements

 The list itself only requires support for C++17.
 The tests require `make` and the Boost unit-testing framework.
+For profiling the unit tests, `gprof` is required.